(Australia 1922 – )

 74.0 x 121.0 cm

 Artist Ray Crook and writer George Johnston were neighbours in the Sydney suburb of Mosman.
 The Archibald 1969 win came as something of a surprise to the art community as Crooke was known primarily as a landscape painter.

 Peter Ross, 'Let's Face It: The history of the Archibald Prize' 2005, pg.
 144.

-Peter Ross (Australia) (Author), Let's face it: the history of the Archibald Prize, Sydney, 2005, 61 (colour illus.),144 (colour illus.).
+Peter Ross, Let's face it: the history of the Archibald Prize, 'Chapter 4: Into the 1970s', pg.
+61-85, Sydney, 2005, 61 (colour illus.),144 (colour illus.).

-Peter Ross (Australia) (Author), Let's face it: the history of the Archibald Prize, Sydney, 1999, 63 (colour illus.), 134 (colour illus.).
+Peter Ross, Let's face it: the history of the Archibald Prize, 'Into the 1970s', pg.
+63-87, Sydney, 1999, 63 (colour illus.), 134 (colour illus.).

-'The Archibald Prize' by Anna Waldmann, pg.
-213-236., Art and Australia (Vol. 20, No. 2) Summer 1982, Summer 1982, 232 (colour illus.).
+Anna Waldmann, Art and Australia (Vol. 20, No. 2), 'The Archibald Prize', pg.
+213-236, Sydney, Summer 1982, 232 (colour illus.).

-North of Capricorn: the Art of Ray Crooke, Perc Tucker Regional Gallery, 21 Nov 1997–04 Jan 1998
+North of Capricorn: the Art of Ray Crooke, Perc Tucker Regional Gallery, Townsville, 21 Nov 1997–04 Jan 1998

-Inaugural permanent display, National Portrait Gallery [Old Parliament House], 04 Mar 1999–04 Mar 2000
+Inaugural permanent display, National Portrait Gallery [Old Parliament House], Canberra, 04 Mar 1999–04 Mar 2000